stephabauva/website-nexjs-styled-component-101/README.md

 - theming
   So what about we mix those two, ay! 👨‍🎨

+---

 As I am going to repeat Material-UI and styled-components a lot:
-MU = Material-UI
+MU = Material-UI <br />
-SC = styled-components
+SC = Styled-Components <br />

 ## setup part 1: create app, install SC and MU:

-The doc for more details 👉 https://nextjs.org/learn/basics/create-nextjs-app/setup
+_The doc for more details 👉 https://nextjs.org/learn/basics/create-nextjs-app/setup_

 ```
 npx create-next-app web-next-styled-101